megasanjay/vue3-marquee/docs/src/index.md

 ---
 home: true
 heroImage: https://v1.vuepress.vuejs.org/hero.png
-tagline: A dynamic marquee for Vue3 applications
+tagline: 🌟 A simple dynamic marquee component made for your Vue 3 applications
 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+- title: ⚡ Zero Dependencies
-  details: Feature 1 Description
+  details: This is a simple Vue 3 component with no external dependencies.
+All the styling is done with pure CSS.
-- title: Feature 2 Title
+- title: 🌠 Dynamic content
-  details: Feature 2 Description
+  details: You can put in any content that would like.
-- title: Feature 3 Title
+- title: 🙌 Easy to use
-  details: Feature 3 Description
+  details: Only a single component with all the props you need.
 footer: Made by Sanjay Soundarajan with ❤️
 ---